This article contains compensated links; please read my disclaimer for more information

-In 218 B.C.
-Málaga was colonized and further developed by the Romans, who stayed for more than six centuries.
+In 218 B.C., Málaga was colonized and further developed by the Romans, who stayed for more than six centuries.
 Under Roman rule, Málaga prospered as a trading port, with exports of iron copper and lead from the mines in nearby Ronda (which you should visit on a day trip).
 Romans also exported olive oil, wine, and garum (a relish of pickled fish) – would you dare to taste it?

 Around 490 AD Malaga was invaded by one of the Germanic Goths tribes – the Visigoths.
 Malaga put up a fierce fight, and when the Goths finally entered the city, they found it half deserted.

-The Byzantine Emperor Justinian force captured the city for a time, and marble and stone were exported for the construction of Sancta Sophia church in Constantinople.
+The Byzantine Emperor Justinian force captured the city for a time, and marble and stone were exported for the construction of the Sancta Sophia church in Constantinople.
 When the Byzantine enclaves were eradicated by 630 AD Malaga (unlike Cartagena) was not destroyed.

 In 711 A.D. the Moors invaded Spain and called it Al-Andalus.
 Málaga became a major Moorish city and port – it was the main port for Granada too, which was famous for Figs and Wine.
 Moorish ruler Yusuf I built the Gibralfaro as a defense against the Christian conquerors Isabella and Ferdinand.
 However, the defenses were not enough to keep them at bay, after a bitter siege Málaga fell to the Christians in 1487.
 It was one of the last cities to be taken by the Christian conquerors.
 After the conquest Moors in the city were persecuted, and their belongings confiscated.
 The city mosque was converted into a Cathedral, which you will see in the middle of the old town Malaga.
 At this point the city fell into decline, followed by a revolt in 1568 by the Moors, which resulted in their complete expulsion from the region.

 In a Golden Christian period, Malaga was in decline and nobility deserted the city.
-Their escape was probably one of the biggest reason you will see little Christian architecture in Malaga from that period.
+Their escape was probably one of the biggest reasons you will see little Christian architecture in Malaga from that period.
 The town also suffered from several lethal diseases.

 The modern history of Malaga